9 Meaningful Ways to Experience Indigenous Culture in Taiwan

 Disclaimer: There are affiliate links in here!
 If you click on these and book something, I would make a small commission at no cost to you.

-So, for this article, I’ve prepared a list of ideas for ways to meet Taiwanese aboriginal people and observe or participate in their culture in a more memorable way.
+So, for this article, I’ve prepared a list of ideas for ways to meet Taiwanese Indigenous people and observe or participate in their culture in a more memorable way.

-In my time in Taiwan, I’ve managed to meet, drink with, and even teach many local aboriginals.
+In my time in Taiwan, I’ve managed to meet, drink with, and even teach many local Indigenous people.
 I’ve also been lucky enough to participate in a few of their festivals.
 I’ll be sharing those personal experiences as well in this article.

 A large upright stone monolith and a few smaller ones beside it in a grassy field with circular fence around it